localhost369/mask-detection-system/README.md

 ### :heart: Found this project useful?

-If you found this project useful, then please consider giving it a :star: on Github and share live demo **(link is <a href="https://mask-detection-system.web.app/" target="_blank"> https://mask-detection-system.web.app/ </a> )** with your friends via social media.
+If you found this project useful, then please consider giving it a :star: on Github and share live demo **(link is https://mask-detection-system.web.app )** with your friends via social media.